 Where are kelp noodles sold?

 Have you tried kelp noodles?
-What’s you favourite way to prepare them?
+What’s you favorite way to prepare them?
 Tell us in the comments below.
 And of course, don’t forget to share with friends and followers.